Call us today:

 • Bolt hole patterns and counts

-* By standardizing these elements, EN 1092-1 ensures that flanges manufactured by different suppliers remain dimensionally interchangeable when matched by DN and PN class.
+* By standardizing these elements, EN 1092-1 ensures that flanges manufactured by different global suppliers remain dimensionally interchangeable when matched by their Nominal Diameter (DN) and Pressure Nominal (PN) class.

 2. Nominal Size (DN) and Dimensional Meaning